hackarmour/monoinit/README.md

 # MonoInit Documentation

-Monorepo initialiser for hackarmour written in python.
+Monorepo build system for hackarmour to help manage simple monorepos using cmd snippets, shell spawning and more.

 ## Getting Started